fransie/train-statation-distance/README.md

 # Train Station Distance

+The goal of this project is to showcase how I would build a .NET microservice (except for the data source, which would usually be a database).

 This ASP.NET Core Web Api calculates the air-line distance between German intercity train stations.
 The locations of the train stations are provided by Deutsche Bahn: https://data.deutschebahn.com/dataset/data-haltestellen.html.
 This service uses the 2020 dataset.